kyonroyal/kyon-royal-capstone-frontend/README.md

 List technologies that will be used in your app, including any libraries to save time or provide more functionality.
 Be sure to research any potential limitations.
 Frontend: React
-Real-Time Collaboration: WebSockets
+Real-Time Collaboration
 Backend: Node.js with Express
 Fire base

 ### APIs

 List any external sources of data that will be used in your app.
-Geolocation API for connecting artists based on location.
+Geolocation API from Google for display of map

 Google Maps Api
-Backend with User Data
+Backend with  Data
 ### Sitemap

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.
 Home
 Find Artists
 Gallery Page
-User Profile

 Nearest Artists

 ### Mockups